Everything recruiters need to know

 Why is diversity recruitment important?

-Not only does diversity within your organization increase your workforce’s range of skills, talents & experiences.
+Not only does diversity within your organization increase your workforce’s range of skills, talents, and experiences.
 And as such, hiring for diversity will help you better understand your customers’ needs.
 The more diverse your workforce is, the greater the chances are that your employees will be able to cater to individual customer needs.

 According to McKinsey & Company’s report Diversity Wins (2020), organizations with greater levels of diversity are reported to achieve better financially.
 As well as being more innovative and creative.
 Especially when given the right conditions and leadership.
 This should work as a motivation for every organization, regardless of which industry or size, to put considerable effort into creating a fair recruitment process.

 Tengai’s sole purpose is to assist recruiters and hiring managers to make objective assessments.
 Even though Tengai has certain human qualities to be relatable, she lacks the cognitive ability to judge.
 By eliminating gut feeling completely, a candidate’s age, sex, appearance, and dialect become irrelevant.
 While the goal of a human meeting is to charm one another, Tengai cannot be charmed since she only is measuring competency.